 So forget NASA and Google.
 Throw out the telescopes, rockets, and cameras.
 Let’s go back in time about 2500 years.
-If you can trust Google just a little, click here to read about the ancient Greeks and one particular man, Eratosthenes.
+Do a Google search on a man named Eratosthenes to read about him and the ancient Greeks.
 Or go to the library.
 Anyway, 2500 years ago, the ancient Greeks were already coming to the conclusion that the earth was spherical based on what they observed with their eyes: star movements, what stars could be seen from different locations, shadows on the moon and earth cast during elipses and eclipses.
 Eratosthenes took it a step further: using a couple of sticks, a bit of math, and knowing how to properly interpret what he observed with his own eyes, he was able to calculate, within 100 miles, the circumference of the earth!
 Not bad for someone with no computer except what God had placed inside his head!

 I’m certain that Eratosthenes had lots of detractors wanting to challenge him.
 But that’s what science is ... you have a theory.
 You test it.
 And test it again.
 Let other people test it.
 And test it again.
 If it’s true, it will pass the test everytime.
 If it doesn’t pass the test, then you know your thinking is off base and it’s back to evaluating your original findings.
 No shame in that ... that’s how we learn and progress!

 I’m no scientist and I’m not qualified to lay out the pros and cons of the flat earth theory.
 But some of the conclusions the flat earthers arrive at defy even my logic-challenged, creative brain.
-A documentary was made about it.
-Click Behind the Curve to see the movie trailer.
+A documentary was made about it, Behind the Curve.
 If you get to see the documentary, watch to the end, because at the end they actually conduct an experiment to prove their crazy theory ... and end up disproving it!
 Then refuse to accept the results.